mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

             ```

 1. Create a superuser

     ```bash
-    # Run the Django `createsuperuser` command.
-Refer https://docs.djangoproject.com/en/4.2/ref/django-admin/#createsuperuser
     docker exec -it mathesar_service python manage.py createsuperuser
     ```

-    A prompt will appear to ask for the superuser details, fill in the details to create a superuser.
+    A prompt will appear to ask for the superuser details.
+Fill in the details to create a superuser.
 At least one superuser is necessary for accessing Mathesar.

+    See the Django docs for more information on the [`createsuperuser` command](https://docs.djangoproject.com/en/4.2/ref/django-admin/#createsuperuser)

 1. (Optional) Start the Upgrade server to enable upgrading the docker image using the Mathesar UI.